 To get back to the original discussion of whether there is or isn’t digital marketing, if you don’t have a solid marketing strategy in the first place, there is no digital marketing (at least not effectively).

-The Lifecycle Marketing model provides a simple framework owners of small businesses can use to design a marketing strategy that will help you attract customers, grow sales, and deliver an experience that wows customers.
+The Lifecycle Automation model provides a simple framework owners of small businesses can use to design a marketing strategy that will help you attract customers, grow sales, and deliver an experience that wows customers.
 It’s divided into three key phases: attract, sell, and wow.

 The Attract phase will help you clarify who your best customers are, identify what they need, and understand how to connect with them.